awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

    To use the Amazon ECS\-optimized Amazon Linux 2 AMI, type **amzn2\-ami\-ecs** in the **Search community AMIs** field and press the **Enter** key\.
 Choose **Select** next to the **amzn2\-ami\-ecs\-hvm\-2\.0\.20191014\-x86\_64\-ebs** AMI\.

-   The following table lists the current Amazon ECS\-optimized Amazon Linux 2 AMI IDs by Region\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch_alarm_autoscaling.html)

 1. On the **Choose Instance Type** step of the **Create Auto Scaling Group** wizard, choose an instance type for your Auto Scaling group and choose **Next: Configure details**\.

 1. On the **Configure details** step of the **Create Auto Scaling Group** wizard, enter the following information\.
 The other fields are optional\.
 For more information, see [Creating Launch Configurations](https://docs.aws.amazon.com/autoscaling/latest/userguide/WorkingWithLaunchConfig.html) in the *Amazon EC2 Auto Scaling User Guide*\.